|

 SWCPC 431

-also contains photographs of Ex-Presidents, Gerald Ford, and George Bush, and his wife,
+also contains photographs of ex-Presidents Gerald Ford and George H. W. Bush,

-Born in Houston, Texas in 1920, Robert W. Blake served in the Army Air Force during World
+Born in Houston, Texas, in 1920, Robert W. Blake served in the Army Air Force

 Blasingame, Tom